cosmacatalin98/heart-disease-detector/README.md

 HeartDet was created as a research project during my internship within [The Technical University of Cluj-Napoca, Faculty of Computer Science](https://www.utcluj.ro/en/).

-The application's purpose is to detect the presence of a heart disease based on a patient's medical data by using a pretrained and preconfigured neural network, however it can also be used for creating and training your own neural network.
+The application's purpose is to detect the presence of a heart disease based on a patient's medical data by using a pre-trained and pre-configured neural network, however it can also be used for creating and training your own neural network.

 It's a web application built using [Angular](https://angular.io/) that runs a python script on the backend.